LuqmaanHak1m/Tutor-Homework-Web-App/README.md

 # Tutor Homework Web App

 A modern, secure web application for managing homework tasks and assignments with JWT authentication and Azure Functions backend.
+Features separate dashboards for tutors and students with role-based access control.

 ## Features

 - **Secure Authentication**: JWT-based login/registration system
 - **User Management**: Individual user accounts with secure password storage
+- **Role-Based Access**: Separate dashboards for tutors and students
 - **Homework Dashboard**: Add, view, and manage homework tasks
+- **Student Task Management**: Students can view and mark tasks as complete
+- **Tutor Task Creation**: Tutors can create and assign tasks to students
 - **Azure Functions Backend**: Scalable serverless backend with Cosmos DB
 - **Responsive Design**: Works on desktop and mobile devices
 - **Real-time Updates**: Tasks are stored in Azure Cosmos DB